mzazon/awesome-cloud-projects/aws/iot-device-lifecycle/iot-device-lifecycle.md

 ## Solution

 AWS IoT Device Management provides a centralized platform for organizing, monitoring, and managing IoT devices at scale.
 The solution uses device groups and fleet indexing to organize devices logically, enables remote device provisioning and configuration, and supports over-the-air (OTA) firmware updates.
-This approach eliminates the need for physical access to devices while providing comprehensive visibility and control over the entire device fleet.
+This approach eliminates the need for physical access to devices while providing comprehensive visibility and control over the entire device fleet through AWS IoT Core services.

 ## Architecture Diagram